-Re(al)-Productive Health is a web-based campaign which aims to promote access to emergency hormonal contraception, or ‘the morning after pill’ in Ireland, and to improve reproductive rights and well-being more broadly for women living here.
+Re(al)-Productive Health is a working group which specifically aims to promote access to emergency hormonal contraception, or ‘the morning after pill’ in Ireland, and to improve reproductive rights and well-being more broadly for those living here.

-Check out our VIDEO.
-Real women’s experiences of accessing emergency contraception in Ireland
+Real experiences of accessing emergency contraception in Ireland

 Who are Re(al)-Productive Health?

 Re(al)-Productive Health is made up of a small collective of young women living in the Dublin area with backgrounds and strong interests in reproductive and social justice.

 Re(al)-Productive Health is a strongly pro-choice group and supports the legislation of safe abortion on request in Ireland.
 We welcome stories on abortion and support the work of other organisations who demand full reproductive rights in Ireland.
 Both our campaign and website are, however, sharply focused on access to emergency hormonal contraception, or ‘the morning after pill’.
 As such, most of the content on the site reflects this.

 Thanks to Cian Brennan for our artwork.
 See more of his work here